FelixOnline/v2/content/articles/2012-2-23-still-summer-ballin.md

  - /comment/2267/still-summer-ballin
 imported: true
 comments:
+ - value: >
- - Since colleges withdrawal of their traditional 20000 contribution it looks like ticket prices are going to be a lot higher Paying 50 for what is essentially a cut price event doesnt seem promising to me Matt
+     Since college's withdrawal of their traditional £20,000 contribution, it looks like ticket prices are going to be a lot higher.
+Paying £50 for what is essentially a cut price event doesn't seem promising to me Matt!

 # Article Taxonomies
 categories: